-His Hat Stayed On: To the Great But Under-Appreciated Hank Aaron, on His Birthday
+His Hat Stayed On: The Great Hank Aaron Has Died

 Hank Aaron was my favorite baseball player — which was was unusual when you live in Massachusetts and cheer for the Red Sox.
 He played in the other league for the Atlanta Braves, but he had my little boy’s heart.